preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch/README.md

 # AutoPanoStitch
 Automatic Panorama Stitching software in MATLAB.
+Spherical, cyclindrical and planar projections stitching is supported in this version and can recognize multiple panoramas.

 # Stitched images 1:
 | Type | Images |